M311HAN/TechViews-plugin/README.md

 This plugin is open-source and free to use under the [GPLv2 license](https://www.gnu.org/licenses/old-licenses/gpl-2.0.html).

 Enjoy using TechViews to enhance your WordPress site's engagement!
-Created by https://github.com/M311HAN
+This project was created by Melihhan (https://github.com/M311HAN)